The Commodore (O'Brian novel): Plot summary

 Jack Aubrey wins the Ringle, a Baltimore Clipper, from his friend Captain Dundas, as the Surprise accompanies HMS Berenice back to England, after a stop on Ascension Island for repairs to the Surprise.
 Maturin meets with Sir Joseph Blaine, while Aubrey heads home to his family.
 When Maturin does reach home with Sarah and Emily, he finds his young daughter Brigid in the care of Clarissa Oakes, now widowed.
 He searches for his wife, but finds only some of her horses.
-Their daughter is developing slowly as to language and social skills.
+Their daughter's language and social skills are developing slowly.

 When Maturin meets Sir Joseph at their club, he learns that the Duke of Habachtsthal, the third conspirator in the Ledward-Wray conspiracy, is aiming at both of them.
 The Duke's influence has delayed the pardons of both Clarissa and Padeen, and all are at risk.
 To secure his fortune and his family, Maturin asks Aubrey for the Ringle to move his cash to Corunna and to carry Clarissa, Padeen and Brigid to live at the Benedictine house in Ávila, Spain, for safety.
 Brigid takes to Padeen, and is speaking in Irish and English aboard the Ringle.
 Blaine and Maturin separately hire Mr Pratt, to gather information on the Duke and to find Diana.

 Aubrey gets orders to command a squadron of ships, a position which earns him promotion to commodore.
 The mission to disrupt the African slave trade, which is illegal under British law since 1807, is bruited in the English newspapers to be sure the French know of it.
-The second, secret mission of the squadron is to intercept a French squadron aimed at Ireland, hoping for better success than in 1796-97.
+The second, secret mission of the squadron is to intercept a French squadron aimed at Ireland, hoping for better success than in 1796–97.
 Two of the ships in the squadron have captains not up to Aubrey's standards: Duff in HMS Stately disrupts discipline, while Thomas of HMS Thames is not ready for battle.
 Tom Pullings is the full captain of the flagship HMS Bellona, where Aubrey stays and Maturin is surgeon.
 The Ringle meets the squadron at the Berlings off Peniche peninsula.
 The squadron sails to Freetown to begin the first mission, practising gunnery and other naval skills en route.
 Aubrey is in a bad mood, felt throughout the ships, until Maturin tells him that Pastor Hinksey is to be married and set up in India; jealousy had gnawed at him.